-Compared to the rest of the Greater Baltimore market, the Central Baltimore region has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Greater Baltimore market, the Central Baltimore submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 6 listings have been posted online, which means listings are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 82 listings have come on the market, so you'll want to check back regularly for new listings.
+About 1% of the available leases in the Central Baltimore are subleases, so you will probably have to focus your search on direct office leases.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 5,500 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this market are close to 6 floors.
-Most buildings in this region were built in 1950 and are Class A.
+Even though the median size is 6,660 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this area are close to 6 floors.
+Most buildings in this market were built in 1927 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Utilities is the dominant industry in this region.
 Commute by car is the most popular way to get to work amongst Central Baltimore folk.
 Commuting around an hour a day is the norm for those who opt to reside in this part of town.